Battle of Jenin (2002): Battle

 A reconnaissance aircraft documented much of the fight and the footage was transmitted live and was watched in the Israeli Central Command war room by the high-ranking officers.
-Thirteen Israeli soldiers were killed, and the Palestinians managed to snatch three of the bodies and drag them into a nearby house.
+Thirteen Israeli soldiers were killed, including Golomb, and the Palestinians managed to snatch three of the bodies and drag them into a nearby house.
 A rescue force of Shayetet 13 naval commandos under Colonel Ram Rothberg was quickly assembled.
 Mofaz told Rothberg that negotiation over the bodies might force the IDF to halt the operation and get it in trouble similar to the 2000 Hezbollah cross-border raid.
 On the edge of the alley leading to "the bathtub", Rothberg questioned the wounded reservists.
 Finally, the commando force entered the house where the bodies were being held, killed the Palestinian militants in close-range combat, and extracted the bodies.
 In the afternoon, all Israeli casualties were evacuated from the area.
 A few hours after the ambush, a Golani Brigade soldier was killed at the edge of the refugee camp.
 With the loss of fourteen soldiers, it became the deadliest day for the IDF since the end of the 1982 Lebanon War.

 During that day, the IDF censored reports on the events, leading to a wave of rumors.
 Partial information leaked through phone calls made by reservists and internet sites.
 By evening, when Chief of Central Command, Brigadier General Yitzhak Eitan, had a press conference, there were rumors of a helicopter carrying dozens of troops shot down, the death of the Ramatkal's deputy, and a heart attack suffered by the Minister of Defense.

 After the ambush, all Israeli forces began to advance by Buchris' tactics, utilizing armored bulldozers and Achzarit APCs in their push.
 Israeli forces also relied heavily on increased missile strikes from helicopters.
 Several officers demanded that F-16 jets be sent to bomb the camp, but the IDF High Command refused.
 The dozen bulldozers and APCs pushed deep into the heart of the camp, flattening a built-up area of 200 square yards, destroying militant strongpoints.